Provide a snapshot of your business, including how long you have been in business, etc.

 What are some of the biggest issues/trends impacting the accounting space today?

 One of the most significant issues is that business owners believe unskilled people can do their books.
-They view the competency of the job as based on knowing how to use the software to process data thinking that’s all there is to it.
-However, any good bookkeeper or accountant understands accounting principles making the business less vulnerable to cash flow issues, and understanding the data to grow and sustain the business is equally important.
+They view the competency of the job as based on knowing how to use the software to process data, thinking that’s all there is to it.
+However, any good bookkeeper or accountant understands accounting principles, making the business less vulnerable to cash flow issues, and understanding the data needed to grow and sustain the business is equally important.
 Hiring a seasoned professional instead of someone who can learn the software creates a large utilization gap.
 Until they work with someone who has specialized in bookkeeping or accounting, they can’t see the shortcomings to the value of the business since you don’t know what you don’t know.
 And missing out on what you don’t understand or know stunts your growth.
 So, while technology trends are increasing the processing of data and simplifying A/R and A/P tasks, a skilled bookkeeper or accountant is still needed to help bring that business forward in ways someone without accounting principles cannot.

 What is the biggest item on your to-do list right now?